omussell/homelab/index.md

     Run Bhyve using the ZFS device for boot sh /usr/share/examples/bhyve/vmrun.sh -c 1 -m 512M -t tap0 -d /dev/zvol/zroot/testnano testnano

     It boots!
-But, it can't mount root on a device... yet....
+But, it cant mount root on a device... yet....

     ***
     Got it to boot by changing the NANO_DRIVE variable from ad0 to vtbd0 in the